 Types of Dance Jobs

 You may first decide to pursue a dance job when you are in your teens and twenties, but you don't have to limit yourself to only working in dance early in your career.
 Many dance instructors, choreographers and even professional dancers can continue to work in the field until they decide it's time to retire.
+Unless otherwise noted, the meridan job rates are courtesy of the U.S. Department of Labor's Bureau of Labor Statistics (BLS).

 Dance jobs are extremely competitive, with only the most talented dancers finding regular work.
 Many dancers begin their formal dance training at a very early age, some as young as five years old.
-They may have their first professional audition in their mid teens.
+They may have their first professional audition in their mid-teens.
 Dancers usually stop performing by their late 30s, but some remain in the field as choreographers or teachers.

-Whether the job is as a ballet dancer, Broadway show dancer, or a cruise or theme park dancer, the hours are long and the pay is typically low low.
+Whether the job is as a ballet dancer, Broadway show dancer, or a cruise or theme park dancer, the hours are long and the pay is typically low.
 Employment is often short-term and irregular, with jobs that may last as little as a day or a week.
 It is extremely rare for dancers to have guaranteed employment that exceeds three to six months.

 A college education is not essential for a professional dancer, but it would be important to qualify to teach dance in a formal education setting.
 Many college and universities offer degrees in dance techniques, composition, history and analysis.
+The median hourly rate for professional dancers is around $16.

 If you want to work as a professional dancer, you can find auditions on websites like:

 Many professional dancers turn to choreography as their next career step.
 Choreography jobs are scarce, so the field is very competitive.
 As with other professional dance jobs, the hours are long and the employment can be short term.
 Local theater companies usually have a choreographer on staff.
 Some theme parks and cruise ships hire choreographers if the dance troop does not come with its own established choreographer.
 Often, dance instructors double as choreographers for their own dance classes, and this type of instruction can help lead to other choreography gigs.
+The median hourly rate is around $23.

 If you want to work as a dance instructor, you'll probably want to pursue a degree in dance, with an option for a teacher's certificate.
 Dance instructors can work at high schools, colleges and private dance studios.
 Dance studios may not require a degree, but high schools and colleges will.
 Dance instructors work with students on technique and skill, preparing them for performances in a wide variety of settings.
 To find dance instructor jobs, you can canvas your local dance studios to determine whether any of them are hiring, or you can search listings at school districts and colleges.
+The median hourly rate is around $21.

 Gentleman Dance Host